Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

-Confidentiality of law enforcement and municipal ordinance violation records.
+Confidentiality of juvenile law enforcement and municipal ordinance violation records.

-(A) All juvenile records which have not been expunged are sealed and may never be disclosed to the general public or otherwise made widely available.
-Sealed records may be obtained only under this Section and Section 1-8 and 5-915 of this Act, when their use is needed for good cause and with an order from the juvenile court, as required by those not authorized to retain them.
-Inspection and copying of law enforcement records maintained by law
+(A) All juvenile law enforcement records which have not been expunged are confidential and may never be disclosed to the general public or otherwise made widely available.
+Juvenile law enforcement records may be obtained only under this Section and Section 1-8 and Part 9 of Article V of this Act, when their use is needed for good cause and with an order from the juvenile court, as required by those not authorized to retain them.
+Inspection, copying, and disclosure of juvenile law enforcement records maintained by law

 enforcement agencies or records of municipal ordinance violations maintained by any State, local, or municipal agency that relate to a minor who has been investigated, arrested, or taken

-into custody before his or her 18th birthday shall be restricted to the
+into custody before the minor's 18th birthday shall be restricted to the

-or other individuals assigned by the court to conduct a pre-adjudication or pre-disposition investigation, and individuals responsible for supervising or providing temporary or permanent care and custody for minors pursuant to the order of the juvenile court, when essential to performing their responsibilities.
+officers, social workers, or other individuals assigned by the court to conduct a pre-adjudication or pre-disposition investigation, and individuals responsible for supervising or providing temporary or permanent care and custody for minors under the order of the juvenile court, when essential to performing their responsibilities.